The importance of reading

 Children who indulge in reading books and learning new things do better at school.
 They are more creative, open to new ideas, and develop empathy for others.
 They learn to empathise with characters in the books and want to be like them.
 Not only that, they learn valuable life lessons such as helping others and being kind.

-Children who lack confidence in their early stages often grow up to be shy.
-They find it harder to face challenges and changes that life throws at them, instead simply giving up.
+Children who lack confidence in their early stages often find it harder to face challenges and changes that life throws at them as they grow up, instead sometimes giving up.
 Reading books sharpens many skills and all together they’ll build confidence and enhance resilience.

 Helps you socialise